 Michigan State researchers lead effort on PFAS crisis

-State has most contamination sites in nation; scientists working to learn more about little-known contaminant
+Michigan has the most contamination sites in the nation, and scientists are working to learn more about the little-known contaminants.

 Michigan is outpacing the nation in the number of recognized PFAS contamination sites.
 Yet, this stat only tells a small aspect of a complex story that has Michigan State University (MSU) researchers on the frontlines of a worldwide battle against these persistent, potentially dangerous chemicals.